hhd-dev/ally-fix/readme.md

 **in laptops** (`0x5D, 0xBD, 0x01, X, X, X, X`)
 was run on the Ally instead of the proper command.
 This unsyncs the zones of the Ally, causing single zone RGB modes to break.
+The single-zone functionality is only used by a single RGB mode in Armoury Crate:
-The current mode that uses this in Armoury Crate is the Rainbow mode when in the non-aura mode.
+Rainbow mode when in the non-aura mode.
+This leads to that mode being broken.
 The fix in this repository runs the command `0x5D, 0xBD, 0x01, 0xFF, 0xFF, 0xFF, 0xFF`
 which syncs the zones and restores the RGB rainbow mode.
 As `asusctl` asserts itself and runs on boot, even if the user did not choose